Some algebraic structures in KPZ universality: A geometric lifting of RSK - Kirillov's ``Tropical RSK''

 Since $E(\by^1,...,\by^k)_{(i,j)}=\sum_{\pi\colon (1,i)\to(k\wedge j+1,j)} \sfw\sft(\pi)$, \eqref{eq:non-int-det} is a consequence of the Lindstr\"om-Gessel-Viennot theorem \cite{L73, GV89, S90}.
 This theorem has played a central role in the developments around {\it determinantal processes} as it gives determinantal expressions for the weights (or probability) of non-intersecting paths.
 Its precise statement is as follows: \begin{theorem}[Lindstr\"om-Gessel-Viennot] Let $G=(V,E)$ be a directed, acyclic graph with no multiple edges, with each edge $\be$ being assigned a {\it weigth} $\sfw\sft({\be})$.
 A path $\pi$ on $G$ is assigned a weight $\sfw\sft(\pi)=\prod_{\be\in\pi}\sfw\sft(\be) $.
 We say that two paths on $G$ are {\it non-intersecting} if they do not share any vertex.
 Consider, now, $(u_1,...,u_r)$ and $(v_1,...,v_r)$ two disjoint subsets of $V$ and denote by $\Pi^{\,u_1,...,u_r}_{\,v_1,...,v_r}$ the set of all $r$-tuples of non-intersecting paths $\pi_1,...,\pi_r$ that start from $u_1,...,u_r$ and end at $v_1,...,v_r$, respectively.
 We assume that $\{u_1,...,u_r\}$ and $\{v_1,...,v_r\}$ have the property that for $i<j$ and $i'>j'$, any two paths $\pi\in \Pi^{u_i}_{v_j}$ and $ \pi'\in \Pi^{u_{i'}}_{v_{j'}}$, which start at $u_i,u_{i'}$ and end at $v_j, v_{j'}$, necessarily intersect.
 Then

-\end{theorem} There is also a {\it dual} set of matrices to $E_i(\bx)$, which we now introduce, the entries and minor determinants of which are given in terms of polymer partitions corresponding to the standard up-right directed paths.
+\end{theorem} There is also a set of matrices dual to $E_i(\bx)$, which we now introduce, the entries and minor determinants of which are given in terms of the total weights of paths moving in the more standard up-right, directed fashion.
 Let us start with the $i=1$ case, where we recall the convention that $E_1(\bx)=E(\bx)$, and define

 An easy computation shows that $H(\bx)= \sum_{1\leq i\leq j \leq N} x_i x_{i+1}\cdots x_j E_{ij}$, that is, the $(i,j)$ entry of $H(\bx)$ equals $ x_i x_{i+1}\cdots x_j$ if $i \leq j$ and zero otherwise.